D'Anville's Influential Map of The Gulf Coast

-Nice example of D'Anville's antique map of the Gulf Coast from the Apalachicola Bay area to around the mouth of the Sabine in Texas, one of the best obtainable large format maps of the region from this period.
+Fine example of D'Anville's map of the Gulf Coast from the Apalachicola Bay area to around the mouth of the Sabine in Texas.
+This is one of the earliest obtainable large-format maps of the region.

-In the east, the map notes Fort Crevecoeur (1717-1722) and an unnamed Spanish Fort (constructed in 1719).
-The Bays of Pensacola, Mobile, and Pascagoula are extensively surveyed and include detailed soundings.
+In the east, the map notes Fort Crevecoeur, which is described as abandoned in 1718.
+Nearby is an unnamed Spanish fort, noted as constructed in 1719 (see below).
+The Bays of Pensacola, Mobile, and Pascagoula are shown surveyed and include sounding depths.

-The detail along the Pascagoula River is quite impressive, including some very early Indian Roads, extending inland to Coue-tchitou ou Village du Grand-Chef, Okitbea, Concah, Concha-tchitou, Tchkachae, etc.
+The detail along the Pascagoula River is also excellent for the mid-eighteenth century, including some very early Indian Roads and extending inland to Coué-tchitou ou Village du Grand-Chef, Okitbea, and Concha.

 Jean-Baptiste Bourguignon d’Anville (1697-1782) was one of the foremost French geographers of the eighteenth century.
 He carried out rigorous research in order to create his maps, which greatly developed the technical proficiency of mapmaking during his lifetime.
 His style was also simpler and less ornate than that of many of his predecessors.
 It was widely adopted by his contemporaries and successors.

 The son of a tailor, d’Anville showed cartographic prowess from a young age; his first map, of Ancient Greece, was published when he was only fifteen years old.
 By twenty-two, he was appointed as one of the King’s géographes ordinaire de roi.
 He tutored the young Louis XV while in the service to the Crown.
 However, royal appointment did not pay all the bills, so d’Anville also did some work for the Portuguese Crown from 1724.
 For example, he helped to fill out Dom João V’s library with geographical works and made maps showing Portugal’s African colonies.